Amish Country Ohio, USA Travel Guide

 Rural roads might have poor lighting at night and slow-moving buggy traffic.
 Drive with extra attention after dark.

 Spring and summer bring a risk of severe thunderstorms and, at times, tornadoes.
-Stay inshaped by monitoring local weather alerts on your phone or through local radio.
+Stay inshaped by monitoring local weather alerts on your phone or via local radio.
 The majority of lodgings give information on what to do during a weather emergency.

-Coverage for medical emergencies and trip issues.
+Coverage for health crises and travel issues.

-A consideration for international travelers.
+A thought for international travelers.

 Carry a small First aid kit for minor issues.